Early retirement is a trend among the Kansas City workforce.

 There’s an entrepreneurial spirit with the Kansas City Startup Village growing strong in KC.
 The Kansas City tech market increased 26-percent in the past five years with a pool of more than 52-thousand workers, according to the Business Journal.
 As tech expands and changes there’s a natural creation and selling cycle that takes place with a startup.
 That’s why KC saw a record year for mergers and acquisitions, according to experts.

-Where do many of these startup entrepreneurs come from?
-Employees who leave the big companies in town like DST Systems, Cerner, and Sprint.
 Some employees leave to build their own startup, perhaps as a retirement gamble with the expectation it will pave the way to a quicker retirement through a possible sale a few years down the road.
 Others see the writing on the wall and leave a well-known KC company expecting a sale or merger.

 Take, for instance, Sprint employees.
 With layoffs on and off for years at company headquarters in Overland Park, and with the merger of Sprint to T-Mobile, it’s decision time for employees.
 Do you stay and ride out the changes both culturally and potentially financially or do you leave and find a new job or just call it quits for good?
 There’s really no guarantee you’ll even have a job after a merger, even if the corporations assure you that you will.
 You may have a job, but will it be the same one?